C-HALL1/MCoC/README.md

 # Impact of midwife continuity of carer on stillbirth rate and first feed in England
-## NHS England Data & Analytics - Analysis part of an MRES at the University of Leeds
+## Analysis produced as part of an MRES at the University of Leeds in affiliation with NHS England Data & Analytics

 ### About the Project